Bruce R. Bent

 Bruce Roger Bent (born May 25, 1937) is an American businessman credited with inventing the world's first money market fund, the Reserve Fund, with Henry B. R. Brown in 1970.
 Bent and Brown created an organizational structure by which investors could pool cash to gain access to the market for short-term money obligations.
 Money market funds now manage more than US$3.0 trillion, serving tens of millions of investors.

 In the book One Up on Wall Street, published in 1989, Peter Lynch wrote that "there ought to be a monument to Bruce Bent and Henry B.R.
 Brown" in regards to their role in inventing the money market fund.
 The American Museum of Financial History, an affiliate of the Smithsonian Institution, also recognized the money market fund's importance and impact on the nation's financial history.

 Early life and education

 Bent was born and raised in Great Neck, New York.
 He attended St. Aloysius School and graduated from Great Neck North High School.
 After high school Bent worked as a mail clerk and carrier at the Great Neck Post Office and served in the Marines before attending St. John's University.
 Bent graduated with a bachelor's degree in economics from St. John's in 1961.
+He also created the world’s first money market system, and sold it for millions of dollars.
+Later on, he stated he regretted the sale and believed he should have given all of the money to hurricane relief foundations.